usaid-cs/yesterday-i-learned/business.md

 However, property are vulnerable to pricing bubbles.
 Property value is linked to to bonds value.

+## Futures

+[Future contracts](https://en.wikipedia.org/wiki/Futures_contract) are obligations to buy or sell something on predetermined dates.
+So, if you think ("speculate") the price of oil will go up in a year (say from $10 to $100), you can always [buy oil now](https://www.nerdwallet.com/blog/investing/started-futures-trading/) (say at $20) to lock in that price.

+If you don't need oil, you can also sell your contract, which was locked in at a lower price (say $20), to someone else, who wants to buy it for a higher price (say $50) because the price of oil is even higher now (say $100).
+Now you earn $30 by selling a contract but not the oil.

 ## Equity ("stocks")

 At the cost of high volatility, equity provides the highest return, provided that you pick the right stocks and get the timing right.